Open Accessibility Menu

 Outpatient Based Opioid Treatment (OBOT) Clinic /Hepatitis C Treatment

 We are the first clinic in Lewis County to prescribe Suboxone to patients on state insurance.
-Our program has been instrumental in helping the local judicial system implement a program that includes medication assisted treatment as an option for recovery.
+Our residency has been instrumental in helping the local judicial system implement a program that includes medication assisted treatment as an option for recovery.

 Osteopathic Manipulation Treatment (OMT) Clinic

 DO residents participate in OMT clinic starting in their first year.
 This clinic is precepted by our DO faculty to help residents continue to fine tune their skills in manipulation.
 OMT didactics and workshops are also available for both DO and MD residents.
 MD residents who desire to use OMT in their continuity clinic are supported in picking up new skills.
-DO Residents can also perform OMT in their own continuity clinics.
+DO residents can also perform OMT in their own continuity clinics.

 Primary Care Psychiatric Consult Clinic (PCPC)

-"Participating in specialty clinics and community medicine opportunities allowed me to gain confidence in addressing complex psychosocial issues with my patients while making meaningful connections within the community." - Kate Slaymaker, Class of 2022
+"Participating in specialty clinics and community medicine opportunities allowed me to gain confidence in addressing complex psychosocial issues with my patients while making meaningful connections within the community."